feuervogel/django-taggit-templatetags/README.rst

 Usage
 =====

-Now there are some templatetags enabled.
-At the moment mainly to create lists of tags and tag-clouds.
+Now there are some templatetags enabled, at the moment only to create lists of tags and tag-clouds.

 In your templates, you need to load ``taggit_extras``::